One Identity Safeguard for Privileged Sessions (SPS) can be configured to monitor both transparent and non-transparent connections.

 Non-transparent mode inherently ensures that only the controlled (management and server administration) traffic reaches SPS.
 Services and applications running on the servers are accessible even in case SPS breaks down, so SPS cannot become a single point of failure.

-Non-transparent mode is useful if the general (that is, not inspected) traffic is very high and could not be forwarded by SPS.
+TIP: Non-transparent mode is useful if the general (that is, not inspected) traffic is very high and could not be forwarded by SPS.

-In case there is a high number of target devices, do not use fixed address rules in non-transparent mode, as configuration validation might fail.
+NOTE: In case there is a high number of target devices, do not use fixed address rules in non-transparent mode, as configuration validation might fail.
 Consider using one of the dynamic configuration options, such as inband destination selection or transparent mode.